Empowering homeless women and their children to achieve permanent, independent living.

 Jeff Lyall is our Volunteer & Resource Coordinator.
 Jeff graduated with a B.A. in Economics and French from the State University New York and a Degré Supérieur from the Sorbonne University in Paris.
 Jeff began full time work at the Haven in 2020.
 Jeff enjoys his job, connecting people in the community with ways they can help homeless women and children.
 Jeff is passionate about improving the planet, the human condition, and animal rights.
 He currently shares his life with a black and white cat named Augie which he rescued, abandoned, from a forest preserve.

 Sharon Jones is the Program Coordinator at the Lake County Haven.
 She has an Applied Sciences degree in social work with a specialization in substance abuse counseling (CADC).
 Having once been a resident in our shelter, Sharon knows the Haven program inside and out.
 Sharon had become homeless due to an addiction, but she has now been in recovery since 2004.
-Originally from the western suburbs, Sharon now lives in Libertyville.
+Originally from the western suburbs, Sharon now lives in Lake County.
 She is the proud mother of 3 beautiful children.
 Sharon loves helping the women and children of the Haven transcend their current struggles to enjoy the life that lies ahead.

 Missy Ivarone is a Group Facilitator at the Haven.
 Missy earned her Masters of Social Work from Loyola University and is currently working toward obtaining her CADC.
 Missy is known for her excellent clinical skills which she puts to use every day that she spends at LCH.
 Missy is well known for her warmth, pragmatism, and sense of humor.
 Missy has always been passionate about helping others and truly believes that anyone can create a meaningful life with support, guidance, and compassion.
 Missy is the proud mother of two children and adores animals.
 Missy enjoys camping, walks, beaches, lakes, hiking and dancing in the rain.

-Barbara McCarty is a Site Supervisor II at the Haven, and has been for 20 years.
+Barbara McCarty is a Site Supervisor II at the Haven, and has been for 25 years.
 Barbara makes sure that the shelter environment is orderly and calm during her shifts.
 Having once been a resident of our program, Barbara can assure our current residents that there is a way out of homelessness.
 Having survived domestic violence, and being in recovery from addiction since 1997, Barbara has ‘walked a mile’ in the footsteps of our clients.
 She is a constant source of guidance and inspiration for them.

 Program Achievements